Kevin Mileham

 Kevin John Mileham (born 23 April 1971) is a South African politician, a Member of the South African Parliament for the Democratic Alliance and the Shadow Minister of Mineral Resources and Energy.
 Mileham was first elected to Parliament on 3 June 2013, replacing Athol Trollip.
 His first parliamentary role was as the Shadow Deputy Minister of Land Reform and Rural Development.
 After the 2014 National Elections, he was appointed the Shadow Minister of Cooperative Governance and Traditional Affairs.
 In February 2019, he was appointed as Shadow Minister of Energy.
 After the National and Provincial Elections on 8 May 2019, Mileham was appointed as Shadow Minister of the expanded portfolio of Mineral Resources and Energy.
+Mileham was re-elected to Parliament in 2024.

 Background

 Mileham matriculated with academic honours from Selborne College in East London in 1988 and went on to graduate with a Bachelor of Commerce (Legal) degree from the University of the Witwatersrand.
 He continued his studies to obtain a post-graduate Diploma in Advertising and Marketing from AAA School of Advertising.

 Post studies, he commenced work for The Jupiter Drawing Room, a South African advertising agency, handling brands such as Coca-Cola and 5FM.
 In 1996, he was employed by Coca-Cola to launch the Powerade sports drink in South Africa.
 In 1998 he joined Microsoft South Africa as a marketing manager, initially only covering consumer products, but later promoted to include all desktop applications (including Microsoft Office and Windows) for both the consumer and business sectors.
 In 2001, he relocated to the Eastern Cape, where he founded his own marketing and management consultancy business, Forward Momentum.

 Mileham has two children from his first marriage to Laura Guest.
 He married fellow Democratic Alliance Member of Parliament, Natasha Mazzone in July 2017.